riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 We can also change the **Text Input Traits** such as capitalizing all words or changing the return key to say **Done** or something else.
 Set the capitalization trait to words since we want names to be capitalized.

-Now let's add constraints so it always appears centred below our title, and spans the width of our screen, even on different iPhone models like the SE or iPhone Xs Max.
+Now let's add constraints so it always appears centred below our title, and spans the width of our screen, even on different iPhone models like the SE or iPhone 11 Pro Max.

 Press the **Add new Constraints** button again and select the top, left, and right constraints.
 Change the top constraint value to 100, and the left and right constraints to 50 each.
 Press the **Add 3 Constraints** button to apply these.